Renu Suresh

 Get the Marriage Certificate

 Once the marriage solemnization takes place according to the rules and regulations of special marriage act, the marriage registrar enters the details in the marriage register and the marriage certificate will be issued.
-The court marriage certificate is proof of the valid marriage of the couples after the signatures of parties and witnesses.
+The Court Marriage certificate is proof of the valid marriage of the couples after the signatures of parties and witnesses.